marek-iiasa/yayue/models/mcma/docs/source/user_guide.rst

 solutions that are uniformly distributed in terms of distances between neighbor solutions.
 The ``pymcma`` illustrates the Pareto-front, also for more than three criteria, and optionally exports the results for problems-specific analysis in the substantive model's variables space.
+Additionally, it is possible to enable clustering of the computed Pareto-front, as well as provide own aspiration and reservation points and even manipulate the accuracy of the results.j

 Overview of ``pymcma``
 ----------------------